StuTheCoder/mydrugs_discord_bot/README.md

 - `dotenv`

 # Commands
 The bot has the capability to register new commands as needed.
 To do this, modify and add new commands in the `src/command.js` file.
+To add new commands register these with `node command.js`.
+After that, you can you your new commands :)

 Latest commands:
 - `/sites`
 - `/xtc`